Gatwick Airport Baggage and Security

 • sporting bats

 If you are flying from the USA the Transportation Security Administration (TSA) asks that bags be left unlocked to make the job of security screeners easier and quicker.
-The TSA has recently listed on its website ( www.tsa.gov ) a number of brand names- that have "accepted and recognised locks".
+The TSA has recently listed on its website ( www.tsa.gov ) a number of brand names that have accepted and recognised locks.
 These are locks that airport security screeners can open and relock.
 The list also contains the names of several makes of travel padlocks that screeners can open and relock.